 Vegan cinnamon rolls are my go-to for any family get-togethers – they’re surprisingly easy to make and everyone loves them.
 I promise that even the most die hard butter lover will like these, and probably won’t even notice they’re plant based.

 A lot of cinnamon rolls and other sweet buns and breads call for eggs, for a brioche style dough.
-I’ve been making bread for a very long time and you can get a truly excellent texture and flavour without eggs.
+I’ve been making bread since I was ten or so, and I promise that you can get a truly excellent texture and flavour without eggs.
 The key is to find the right balance of fat to flour to liquid, and then you don’t need eggs or butter.

 If you’ve never made cinnamon rolls before, vegan or not, don’t worry!
 They are genuinely simple and I’ve added plenty of information, tips, and tricks to this post to make sure you get the best rolls you can.
-There’s also a video showing the process if you need more visuals.
+There’s also a video here that my friend Chiara made, of this recipe with added cocoa powder and extra spices in the filling.

 Yes, there are several other plant based cinnamon roll recipes on OE already – Swedish cardamom buns, chocolate orange buns, pumpkin cinnamon rolls, and a cinnamon bun cake.
 I really like sweet bread.
 But there wasn’t a really good basic vegan cinnamon roll recipe, even though I make them all the time, so here we are.